 So many entrepreneurs find out the hard way that while they want to have lots of autonomy and be in charge of their own time, they suck at trying to get things done when they don’t have someone standing over them telling them what to do.

 It’s not a bad thing.
 Not everyone can be a business owner.
-It will feel worse than it really is.
-There need to be high-quality employees to work at these businesses.
+It will feel worse than it is.
+There need to be high-quality employees who work in these businesses.
 If you can’t self-manage to get things done, it’s time to consider a return to corporate.